MUNICIPALITY OF AMEGLIA

 Town hall, Piazza Sforza 1 – Ph.
 0187 60921

-Mons Marcelli, Marcello’s hill, takes its name both from its high position on the coast and from the name of the Roman consul Claudio Marcello who, in 155 BC, defeated the local population.
+Mons Marcelli, Marcello’s hill: this is the origin of the name of Montemarcello, due both from its high position on the coast and from the name of the Roman consul Claudio Marcello who, in 155 BC, defeated the local population.

-Entering the borgo from the 15th century gate and turning your gaze to the north, you will see the ancient tower that today is a private residence.
-Walking through the borgo, your attention will be caught by narrow streets with their very particular stone arches, with a structure used in the past by the ancient Romans in their camps.
-The 15th century Parish church of San Pietro, modified during the 17th century, preserves some valuable artworks, such as a marble triptych (1529) and a 14th century wooden triptych.
-The small square is very nice for its particular Ligurian atmosphere thanks to the harmony of the architectural elements.
-On the west side of the borgo there is a path that leads to the panoramic Punta Corvo viewpoint (mt.
-266 a.s.l.), where the blue sky merges together with the green of the surrounding natural elements.
+Entering the borgo from the 15th century gate and turning your gaze to the north, you will see the ancient tower, today a private residence.
+Walking through the borgo, your attention will be caught by narrow streets with their very particular stone arches, with a structure used in the past by the Romans in their camps.

 Figs, olive oil, pecorino cheese and Vermentino DOC white wine are the local products.
 The local dishes are: octopus with potatos, stockfish, soup with vegetables and pasta or legumes.